GetResponse vs ActiveCampaign: Is it even close or an easy choice?

 You get a drag-and-drop email builder to create your emails, newsletters, free templates, and opt-in forms.
 In addition, you have AB testing (more on this later) and segmentation.

-Other email marketing features include:
+Other features for building successful email marketing campaigns include:

 - SMTP emails